 1. Search the World

-Regardless of your target language and location, you can find language partners in native languages, target language, age, gender, country, city, and distance from you.
+Regardless of your target language and location, you can find language partners in your native language, target language, age, gender, country, city, and distance from you.

-You can further shortlist by serious learners, type of profiles, interest & hobbies, and learning points.
+You can further shortlist by serious learners, type of profiles, interests & hobbies, and learning points.

 After a few minutes of search, you can find hundreds of suitable profiles to start a conversation to practice.
 And this is when language learning truly takes place.

-If you’re active and genuine, many will also reach out to you seeking help or support you in your language journey.
+Many will also contact you if you’re active and genuine, seeking help or support in your language journey.

 2. Moments

-HelloTalk has its own feed, called “Moments.”
-It is like Twitter, LinkedIn feed, and Facebook wall, but for topics associated with language learning.
+HelloTalk has its own feed called “Moments.”
+It is like Twitter, the LinkedIn feed, and the Facebook wall, but it is for topics associated with language learning.
 It feels more like a social media site.

 Members can post and read many language-related quotes, images, daily routines, videos, questions, thoughts, updates, travel notes, cultural characteristics, etc. The list is pretty much endless!

-You can also participate in the discussion, correct the mistakes, like it, reply and answer the question to help the language enthusiasts.
+You can also participate in the discussion, correct mistakes, like it, reply to, and answer questions to help language enthusiasts.

-You can filter the moments according to your target languages, nearby locations, the profiles you’re following, learning approach, or search topics like we do hashtags on Instagram.
+You can filter the moments according to your target languages, nearby locations, the profiles you’re following, your learning approach, or search topics, as we do hashtags on Instagram.

 3. Language Learning Tools